WET ROT QUESTIONS AND ANSWERS

-Wet Rot will occur if it has three keys components – moisture, timber and temperatures below 40 degrees.
+Wet Rot will occur if it has three key components – moisture, timber and temperatures below 40 degrees.
 It typically starts when you have damp timber.
 The timber can become damp as a result of water entering the building either through a leaky roof, burst water pipe or even defective plumbing.
 This damp timber acts as food for the wet rot and it will use the moisture from the water ingress to spread.

 Firstly, find the source of the moisture.
 Take action to fix the building or plumbing defect and stop the water entering the building.
 Now call the professionals who will assess what has been affected by the water ingress before treating wet rot or replacing the affected timber.

 Cutting off wet rot’s source of moisture (water) will stop it from spreading.
 Establish where the water leakage is coming from and fix this defect.
-You might want to check the slates on the roof, pipes on the outside of the building and also look out for plumbing defects such as a leaky washing machine or dishwater.
+You might want to check the slates on the roof, pipes on the outside of the building and also look out for plumbing defects such as a leaky washing machine or dishwasher.
 Once the source of the water is fixed, you can then move onto fixing the affected timbers.